TZstatsADS/Spring2018-Project4-grp7/README.md

 **Contribution statement**:
 + Model-based Algorithm:
+  [Implementation of cluster model, optimization of cluster model parameters.]
      + Guo, Tao: Completing the Model-based Alogorithm with Linna Yu.
 We improve the algorithrm, train the data, come up with the best number of clusters.
 Calculating the rank score and compared with memory-based algorithm.
-     + Yu, Linna:
+     + Yu, Linna: Completing the Model-based Alogorithm with Tao Guo.
+We improve the algorithrm, train the data, come up with the best number of clusters.
+Calculating the rank score and compared with memory-based algorithm.

 + Memory-based Algorithm:
      + Ding, Xueying:
      + Fan, Xiaochen: